 As mentioned though, there is a lot of freedom.
 Due to this, you can explore the many different ways an angel wings drawing can be done with a few examples.
 Some examples are extensions of current drawing ideas while another can be elaborate and stylish.

-Learning how to draw ange wings will start with a quick gesture drawing.
+The knowledge on how to draw angel wings will start with a quick gesture drawing.
 Your sketch should contain flow points that suggest its proportions and variations to set the tone for the entire wing.
 Therefore, choose carefully how you want to start portraying your wings.

 To help you out, use the anatomy of a bird's wing where there is the main shoulder connecting to the elbow and to the wrist.
 From there, exaggerate and elongate the primary feathers to exaggerate the wing.